thespcrewroy/SoftwareEngineeringTutorials/README.md

 * **Google Apps Script:** cloud-based scripting platform using JavaScript to integrate Google Workspace workflows
 * **Flask:** a lightweight Python web framework used to build web applications, APIs, and backend services
 * **Django:** a high-level Python web framework that enables rapid development of secure, scalable, and database-driven web applications
+* **FastAPI:** a modern Python web framework for building high-performance APIs with automatic validation, type hints, and asynchronous support
 * **Spring Boot:** a Java-based backend framework that simplifies building production-ready web applications, APIs, and microservices

+## Desktop
+* **.NET:** a Microsoft software development platform and runtime for building enterprise applications using C# and F#
+* **ElectronJS:** a framework for building cross-platform desktop applications using Javascript, CSS, and HTML

 ## Database
 * **Redis:** an in-memory data store commonly used as a cache, database, and message broker for ultra-fast data access for real time apps